What Is Organizational Excellence?

 The pursuit of achieving organizational excellence can strengthen the overall prestige of an organization both internally and externally.
 Any additional costs to infrastructure and overhead have the potential to be repaid with greater returns resulting from engaged employees, satisfied customers, and more efficient operations.

-ASQExcellence sets the standard for quality-driven organizations and insight worldwide, empowering the organizations it serves to achieve excellence.
+Established in 2020, ASQExcellence (ASQE) sets the standard for quality-driven organizations and insight worldwide, empowering the organizations it serves to achieve excellence.
 ASQE’s Organizational Membership is focused on four key areas of organizational excellence:

 - Industry Benchmarking